A normal canine temperature varies per individual.

-A canine temperature can vary per individual.
-Here's the guideline for a normal dog temperature, how to take it and what causes fever in dogs.
+Here's the guideline for a normal dog temperature, how to take it and when a dog fever is a call to action.

 A good idea is to take your dog's temperature a few times when she is well.
 My reasoning for this?